Join our Board

-All board members attend a monthly meeting and volunteer to oversee at least one ongoing project or area of responsibility.
+All board members attend a virtual monthly meeting and volunteer to oversee at least one ongoing project or area of responsibility.
 Most board members dedicate 5 hours a month of BRC tasks, with an increase around special events.
 Board members are focused in the greater Boston area, though there are members across the country.
 Board members are expected to have experience and understanding of the broad bisexual+ community.
 Our board members are expected to be champions for intersectional justice.

 Skills we are looking for

 In particular, we hope to find board members who can help us with financial management or accounting, social media, and project management.
 Other skills that are always useful include writing, event organizing, people coordination, and nonprofit oversight.